 As an experiment for 2013, we moved a few of our lights outside for a 5 minute show every half hour after dark.
 Since then we have continued to add new lights outdoors including a 20 foot “Mega-Tree” in 2015 and increased the frequency of our shows.

-Today, between both displays we now feature over 50,000 lights choreographed to Christmas music and videos and will celebrate the fourteenth season in 2021.
+Today, between both displays we now feature over 50,000 lights choreographed to Christmas music and videos and will celebrate the fifteenth season in 2022.
 We use thousands of independent channels, some with unique abilities to change color and other special effects.
 Combine all of that with face painting, puppets, crafts for children, live performances, hot wassail, and snack bar, it is two must see light displays!
 While many changes have been made to those original evergreens, and grown to more than simply six trees, our passion for music and the community has lived on.